 The shoreline at the point has been restored with marsh grass planting.
 Parking and restroom facilities are available in the area.

 A Children’s Nature Discovery Area playground is centrally located on San Jacinto Point.
-The playground has a nature theme and features concrete animals, a birds nest, tree trunks, and a rope spider-web for climbing, a Gator Hole boardwalk area for play and a Climbing Treehouse.
+The playground across from Tracey’s Theatre has a nature theme for imaginative climbing, jumping and exploring.

-Most of the natural area is reserved for walking and bicycles to protect the habitat for wildlife.
+Most of the natural area is reserved for walking and bicycling to protect the habitat for wildlife.
 However, vehicles are allowed on the road to the Brownwood Pavilion.

-A series of winding flow channels have been cut through the low-lying areas of the natural area.
-These flow channels connect to the surrounding bays at five different points.
+Brownwood Pavilion.
+A series of winding flow channels has been cut through the low-lying areas of the natural area.
+These flow channels connect to the surrounding bays at five different locations.

 These flow channels provide a source of tidal water flowing through the peninsula from the bays.
 The channels were designed to create a saltwater marsh, with the planting of marsh grasses along the flow channels.

-In addition, several shallow ponds and fresh water marshes were created.
+In addition, there are several shallow ponds and fresh water marshes prominent in the Natural Area.
 The higher locations in the natural area are mixed woodlands and tall grasses.
-Two islands containing mixed woodlands were created with the flow channels.
+Two islands containing mixed woodlands were created from the material removed from the flow channels.

 Observation blinds and platforms overlook the ponds.
 A shelter and restrooms are on Wooster Point for the use of trail walkers.